Classic Minestrone Soup

 How to Make Minestrone Soup

-While it seems like there are a ton of ingredients in this soup, the majority of them are veggies!
-For the most efficient soup, I recommend chopping all of the veggies first so you can assemble this soup quickly.
+While it seems like there are a lot of ingredients in this soup, the majority of them are veggies ad it’s pretty easy to whip up.

-Add in the diced tomatoes, vegetable broth, bay leaf, red pepper flakes, salt and pepper.
+Step 2: Add in the diced tomatoes, vegetable broth, bay leaf, red pepper flakes, salt and pepper.
 Bring the mixture to a boil, lower heat to medium-low, cover and let simmer for 15 minutes.
 Stir in the green beans, zucchini, kidney beans and pasta and continue simmering, uncovered for 10-12 minutes or until the pasta is al dente and all of the vegetables are tender.

-Remove the pot from the heat, remove the bay leaf and stir in the spinach, lemon juice, remaining oil and fresh parsley.
+Step 3: Remove the pot from the heat, remove the bay leaf and stir in the spinach, lemon juice, remaining oil and fresh parsley.
 Season with more salt and pepper if needed.

-Pour the soup into bowls and serve with freshly grated Parmesan cheese on top.
+Step 4: Pour the soup into bowls and serve with freshly grated Parmesan cheese on top.

-try to cut all the veggies the same size so they cook at the same rate.
+• Try to cut all the veggies the same size so they cook at the same rate.

 An overhead photo looking down into a large pot of minestrone soup.
 A ladle is holding up a scoop of the soup close to the lense.